Freight Shipping from Toledo to New Orleans

 How much does it cost to ship freight from Toledo to New Orleans?

-Full truckload (FTL) rates from Toledo, OH to New Orleans, LA currently range from $2,479-$3,055 for a standard dry van load over the 1,153-mile route.
+Full truckload (FTL) rates from Toledo, OH to New Orleans, LA currently range $2,479-$3,055 (roughly $2.15-$2.66 per mile over 1,153 miles).
 LTL shipments typically cost $834-$1,380 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to New Orleans?